Manager, Constituent Events

 The Alzheimer’s Association has been ranked as one of the Best Nonprofits to Work For by The Nonprofit Times nine years in a row, recognizing our leadership, competitive compensation and benefits, flexibility and mission-driven atmosphere.
 It takes a uniquely motivated person to be a part of our team - but we believe that person could be you.

 This position is responsible for the implementation of Walk to End Alzheimer’s® events to meet or exceed goals through volunteer recruitment and engagement as well as through corporate development.
 Walk to End Alzheimer’s is the fastest-growing walk program in the country, ranking as the third-largest peer-to-peer fundraising event in the United States.
 Measurable outcomes for this position include: achieving designated financial and participant goals through team and individual fundraising, corporate solicitation, and community partnerships, as well as increasing Walk-brand awareness and visibility in the community, while serving as a representative of the Alzheimer’s Association and being able to clearly articulate the Association’s mission, vision, programs and services.
-This position reports to the Director, Constituent Events and is based in Salisbury, MD this position requires frequent travel within the assigned territory.
+With the Central Maryland office based in Timonium, MD, and the primary Walks assigned to the person in this role based in Anne Arundel and Howard Counties, this position requires frequent travel within the assigned territory.

 Additionally, as part of income performance targets and revenue goals, this position will support the Greater Maryland Chapter’s overall Walk to End Alzheimer’s strategic plan and activities.
 This role will also manage other constituent events, accounts and/or volunteers in support of The Longest Day, as well as select third party fundraisers and development department initiatives, as assigned.